Sheppard family (clothiers): John Sheppard (c1614-1675) founder of the family

 John leased property on Catherine Hill from Champneys of Orchardleigh; this relationship with the Orchardleigh squires continued for two hundred years; this was probably 13 Catherine Hill and included houses, buildings, stables, orchards and a meadows nearby.
-Later he bought land directly from Champneys' widow; this is now part of Vine Street.
-He built what is now 21 Vine Street in 1650; it remained in the Sheppard family until 1847 when John, his grandson four times removed gave it to the Sheppards Barton Baptist Church.
+Later he bought land directly from Champneys' widow; this is now part of Wine Street.
+He built what is now 21 Wine Street in 1650; it remained in the Sheppard family until 1847 when John, his grandson four times removed gave it to the Sheppards Barton Baptist Church.
 He purchased land in Nunney.
 These substantial leases and purchases suggest his business was flourishing.

 The Sheppards were Baptists.
 Yet in 1675, just before his death, he leased some of his land on a 1,000 years lease to the Quakers for their first meeting house in Frome.
 One of his sons, Benjamin continued in the carding trade.
 His eldest, John is described as a clothier, a merchant in his own right.
 John's second son, Edward (1649-1686) was a maltster.
 He had three children by his second wife, who had three children of her own; they died within a month of each other in 1686.
 His brothers became responsible for bringing up the orphans.